cedric-v/cedric-v/src/en/rdv/clarte.md

       <!-- Nathalie Varlet testimonial -->
       <div class="border-l-4 border-[#0A6BCE] pl-6 py-4 bg-[#0A6BCE]/5 rounded-r-lg">
         <p class="text-[#0f172a]/80 text-lg italic mb-4">
           "This is exactly what I need.
-Every month, it allows me to <strong>take a step back from my activities</strong> and have a <strong>clear and coherent path aligned with who I am</strong> to move forward."
+Every month, it allows me to <strong>take a step back from my activities</strong> and have a <strong>clear and coherent path aligned with who I am</strong> to move forward.
+Plus, it's <strong>affordable</strong> !"
         </p>
         <p class="text-[#0A6BCE] font-semibold">— Nathalie Varlet</p>
       </div>